-O: Why did I receive these materials?
+Q: Why did I receive these materials?

 Our board of directors is soliciting proxies for our 2019 annual meeting of shareholders.
 You are receiving a proxy statement because you owned shares of our common stock on the record date, March 11, 2019, and that entitles you to vote at our meeting of shareholders.
-By use of a proxy, you can vote regardless of if you attend the meeting.
-This proxy statement describes the matters on which we would like you to vote and provides information on those matters so that you can make an informed decision.
+By use of a proxy, you can executive officers and other information that the SEC requires us to provide annually to our shareholders.

-O: What information is contained in this proxy statement?
+Q: What information is contained in this proxy statement?

-The information in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, our board and board committees, the compensation of directors and executive officers and other information that the SEC requires us to provide annually to our shareholders.
+The information in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, our board and board committees, the compensation of directors and

-O: Who is entitled to vote at the meeting?
+Q: Who is entitled to vote at the meeting?